RFlanagan82/employee-template-engine/README.md

 You will then be prompted to add in your employees information and be asked unique questions based on the job type you've assigned them via the prompt.

 ## Credits & Contributions
+On 9-28-2020, I worked with classmate Jonathan Canales and Sami Sully who, as mentioned in the Tests section, helped me in formatting my methods on employee.js to pass.
+They helped me better understand what exactly the employee.test,js needed in order for the tests on that js. file to pass.

+Once I understood the formatting I was able to configure the other .js files so that they would also pass.

+On 9-29-2020 in our afternoon office hours, classmate Alex Flemming helped me better understand how to structure my function and conditional statements for the unique prompts.
+This led me to see that it would be better to structure them where I created unique variables for Manager, Engineer, and Intern; which I could then use to tie their specifically unique question to those specific variabls once I pushed to my employeesArray.

 ## Resources
 The resources I leveraged mainly came from re-reviewing the gt-ft exercises in Unit 10 - Object Oriented Programming.

+I made a screengrab of the questions displayed in [Jonathan Watson's demo](https://github.com/RFlanagan82/employee-template-engine/blob/master/Assets/Team-member-Roster-Engine_Questions.png)

 I also leveraged a YouTube video entitled JavaScript ES6 / ES2015 [04]
 *[04](https://youtu.be/RBLIm5LMrmc)